Libra-foundation/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ***This part help you to don't forget anything before create pull request, If everything seem good you can delete it***

 Thanks for your contribution :heart:.
-Before creating a pull request please make sure you checked all conditions of [checks part](#Checks), includes all following parts and title respect rule.
+Before creating a pull request please make sure you checked all conditions of the [checks part](#Checks), including all following parts and the title rules as this makes our lives easier :heart:.

 ### Pull request title :

 Your pull request title must contain a tag type plus a short description.
-Tag must be relevant and minimal, this is a non-exhaustive list:
+Tags must be relevant and minimal, here is a non-exhaustive list:

 - [BUG] : bug fix.